Former CJP Nasirul Mulk named as caretaker PM

 "All the names under consideration were credible," PM Abbasi said.
 "Every name was discussed, and this name was decided upon."

-"His role as a caretaker PM will be in favour of the country and the democratic process," he said.
+"His role as a caretaker PM will be in favour of the country and the democratic process."

 The premier thanked the NA speaker for facilitating the process "in a constitutional manner" and for playing a role in both parties reaching a consensus.